Unmeio/Unmeio.github.io/Proxify.md

 ### Important Notes
 - As every Proxy's Signals are located in the __index and __newindex indices, do not use a Proxy as a Metatable.
 Your code will likely not function properly.
-- As Proxy tables are effectively empty, the `#` operator will always return 0.
-(I would've implement __len if roblox let me, I promise).
 - Proxy tables are implemented with __iter allowing users to iterate over a Proxy's actual table with no problems.
 - As mentioned before, Proxify does its work entirely in-place with the original table.
   For example, the following code would work: